MAPSIM-co/Mapsim_Device_Settings_And_Installation_For_Windows/README.md

 ## Recommended

-Your Recommend Command  CMD :
+Your necessary Command  in CMD :

 - RUN Python File :

            python Mapsim_installer_windows7.py

-- If Show "Installation completed successfully.
+- If you Show "Installation completed successfully.
 You can now run the program by clicking on the batch file."
-Go To Your Desktop and Click on
+In the command line (CMD) , you can go to your Desktop and double click file:

             run_program.bat